Whitehorse South Trail Plan

-There is an estimated 150 km of trails of City-wide significance and at least 700 km of local and neighbourhood trails used by Whitehorse residents.
+There is an estimated 150 km of trails of city-wide significance and at least 700 km of local and neighbourhood trails used by Whitehorse residents.
 The trail network is designed to link neighbourhoods, provide access to the surrounding hinterland and facilitate public movement about the community.
 An integrated trail system provides a range of recreation and transportation benefits.
-City trails include:

 When using City trails, please remember that: